2024–25 College Football Playoff: Championship

 The national championship marked the ninth meeting between Ohio State and Notre Dame; the Buckeyes won the previous six games between the two, including a three-point win in their last matchup in September 2023.

 Notre Dame began the game with the ball and capped their 18-play drive with a Riley Leonard touchdown run after nearly ten minutes of possession.
 That play was the only score of the first quarter, though Ohio State tied the game at seven on their first possession with an 8-yard touchdown from Will Howard to Jeremiah Smith.
 The Buckeyes ended the first half having scored 21 unanswered points, as Quinshon Judkins recorded a rushing touchdown and a receiving touchdown while the Ohio State defense held Notre Dame to two punts before their fourth drive concluded at halftime.

-Ohio State continued their scoring streak to begin the third quarter; a 70-yard Judkins rush set up a touchdown rush several plays later, and the Buckeyes added a 46-yard Jayden Fielding field goal after forcing a turnover on downs on a failed Notre Dame fake punt at the Irish 33-yard line.
+Ohio State continued their scoring streak to begin the third quarter; a 70-yard Judkins rush set up a touchdown several plays later, and the Buckeyes added a 46-yard Jayden Fielding field goal after forcing a turnover on downs on a failed Notre Dame fake punt at the Irish 33-yard line.
 Notre Dame cut the Ohio State lead to sixteen points with a Jaden Greathouse touchdown reception on the next drive and set themselves up for a short field goal try after an Ohio State fumble, but the 27-yard kick was missed by Jeter.
 After a Buckeye punt, Notre Dame narrowed the deficit to eight points following another touchdown reception by Greathouse and a two-point pass.
-On Ohio State's ensuing drive, they gained 57 yards on 3rd & 11 to prolong the possession and finished with a 33-yard field goal with 26 seconds remaining.
+On Ohio State's ensuing drive, they gained 56 yards on 3rd & 11 to prolong the possession and finished with a 33-yard field goal with 26 seconds remaining.
 That was the final scoring play of the game, giving Ohio State a 34–23 championship victory.